Carsonjd/quarter-2-project/Readme.md

 longitude and latitude information along with a custom name set by the user.
 The map can be used to access weather data without logging in, but once logged in, a user can recall saved locations and view the forecast without navigating on the map.
-The weather data is visualized with a D3 stream graph
+The weather data is visualized with a D3 stream graph so that the user can see trends in the forthcoming weather and easily see what is happening.

 ----
 #### [Waffle Planning](https://waffle.io/Carsonjd/quarter-2-project)